AB 678 (LEE) LGBTQ+ Safe and Inclusive Housing – Support

 Program Manager

-Chair, Assembly Committee on Business and Professions
+Chair, Assembly health Committee

 Sacramento, CA 95814

-LIVE is a program of changemakers, that celebrates LGBTQ+ diversity and creates a more inclusive world where LGBTQ+ community members can live authentically.
+LIVE is a program of changemakers that celebrates LGBTQ+ diversity and creates a more inclusive world where LGBTQ+ community members can live authentically.
 LIVE creates positive change by uplifting and empowering individuals to bolster their voices in policy, stigma reduction and unifying community.
+LIVE is committed to advocating for the health, wellness, and rights of the LGBTQ+ community, ensuring that all individuals can thrive without facing discrimination or barriers to their livelihood.

-It is for those reasons that LIVE supports AB 908 (Solache).
+By reducing barriers to timely access, people living with HIV will be able to receive care in a timely manner.
+It is for these reasons that LIVE supports AB 554 (González) and asks for your “Aye” vote.
 If you have any questions, or if LIVE can provide assistance on this bill or any other legislation, please do not hesitate to contact me at agaribaymena@mhac.org or our Public Policy Coordinator, Danny Thirakul, at dthirakul@mhac.org.

 In Community,